BryantCabrera/Settlers-of-Catan/README.md

         -  End Turn
     9. At anytime, the player can cancel the current action selection by clicking the **"CANCEL"** button that populates in the **"CONTROLS"** section
     ![Image of Cancel Button](README_imgs/Settlers-of-Catan_cancel.png)
-    10. When the player hits the **"END TURN"** button in the player actions section, the turn is changed.
+    10. When the player hits the **"END TURN"** button in the **"Player's Action Section"**, the turn is changed.
     11. Gameplay continues until someone reaches 10 victory points.
 If a player has 10 actual victory points (visible points + hidden points) after ending his/her turn, he/she wins the game.
+        > Hidden victory points are earned from development cards (*feature not yet implemented*) and are kept secret from other players.
     ![Image of Win](README_imgs/Settlers-of-Catan_win.png)
 ### D. Next Steps
 1. Unsolved problems